justinboggs/March-Madness-ETL/ProjectReport.md

 ### Load
 Lines 130+: Using Postgres, load the final dataset into a virtual table.

-### Bonus
+# Bonus
-Using Jupyter Notebook, we performed analysis on the final dataset starting at the heading "Read Final Data View"
+Bonus #1: Using Jupyter Notebook, we performed analysis on the final dataset starting at the heading "Read Final Data View"

+Bonus #2: Built website with bootstrap and drop down javascript menus to show analysis and final data

+Bonus #3: Added github.io to host website <a href="https://bigtoga.github.io/March-Madness-ETL/" target="_new">https://bigtoga.github.io/March-Madness-ETL/</a>